Aryansrivastava07/Assignment_BTech2026_2201920100083/README.md

 <br><br>
 <b>Question 5-</b><br>
 Design a class Circle with a private member radius.
 Include a default constructor, a parameterized constructor, and a destructor.
 The class should have methods to calculate and return the area and circumference.
 Demonstrate object creation using both constructors.
+<br><br>
+<b>Question 6-</b><br>
+Create a base class Vehicle with a protected member speed.
+Derive a class Car that inherits from Vehicle.
+Add a member function in Car to set the speed and another to display it.